When is the best time to go on safari?

 Economy class passengers are allowed 23kg on long haul and 20Kg on domestic flights.

 Charter flights, such as those going to safari lodges in the Masai Mara or Botswana have a very strict policy of only allowing 15Kg per person (including hand luggage).
 The luggage must be in soft sided bags.
-For this reason most lodges will offer a free laundry service or we can sometimes arrange for left luggage if you are returning to the same point.
+For this reason most lodges will offer a free laundry service or we can arrange for left luggage if you are returning to the same point.
 Please speak to us if you feel that you need to exceed this limit.

 In previous years we have had 2 clients who have had their luggage broken into at Johannesburg Airport when leaving the country.
 Please do not put ‘valuables’ such as electronic equipment (cameras, laptops etc) in your luggage.
 This shows up nicely on the X-ray machinery that they use to scan all luggage, and has proved tempting to someone in the airport.
 ‘Valuables’ are NOT covered by most personal travel insurance so please check.
 We would recommend that you padlock all cases if travelling through Johannesburg and be vigilant when you arrive/are checking in.